imkow/SDKs/AdaptivePayments/adaptivepayments-dotnet-sdk/README.md

  * Copy the SDK DLL file into your project and add a reference.
  * Create a service wrapper object
  * Create a request object as per your project's needs.
-All the API request and response classes are available in AdaptivePaymentsStubs.cs
+All the API request and response classes are available in PermissionsModel.cs
  * Invoke the appropriate method on the request object.

 For example,

-	using PayPal.AdaptivePayments;
+	using PayPal.Permissions;
-	using PayPal.AdaptivePayments.Model;
+	using PayPal.Permissions.Model;

-	PayRequest req = new PayRequest();
+	RequestPermissionsRequest req = new RequestPermissionsRequest();
-	req.PayKey = "AP-1JJ33735NG923180S";
+	req.scope = new List<String>();
 	......

-	AdaptivePaymentsService service = new AdaptivePaymentsService();
+	PermissionsService service = new PermissionsService();
-	PayResponse cir = service.Pay(cr);
+	RequestPermissionsResponse cir = service.RequestPermissions(cr);

 	if(cir.responseEnvelope.ack == AckCode.SUCCESS) {
 		// Success